mrhadden/FoenixCBaseKit/README.md

 * ONE TIME SETUP: Update the cmake.bat with the locations for your dev environment.

+### Be sure to define USE_FX256_FMX if using the FMX board.
+The default is the B2 board.

 **You will need to attach the USB cable between the development computer to the C256**